 A VTune analysis is a pair of configuration and profiling results (which are generated after target terminates).
 In the VTune GUI, you will see two tab for configuring an analysis called Analysis Target and Analysis Type.
 Go to the Analysis Target tab and select the appropriate options as discussed in here.

 The are three techniques for profiling: sampling, instrumentation, and software event subscription.
-Sampling is the process periodically interrupting execution to capture the state of the program or system at the point of interruption.
+Sampling is the process of periodically interrupting execution to capture the state of the program or system at the point of interruption.
 Instrumentation is the process of inserting pieces of code, called instruments, into the program at locations of interest.
 These instruments gets executed along with the program and collect information about its behavior.
 Typically, instrumentation is much more accurate than sampling but has a much larger overhead.
 VTune uses both techniques.
 It uses Pin to handle instrumentation and manage the execution of the target process.
 Software event subscription requires that the runtime or the operating system to report events about the behavior of the system.
 The profiler can subscribe callbacks to listen to some of these events.
-VTune supports this method of profiling through Instrumentation and Tracing Technology (ITT) APIs There are two ways to do sampling:
+VTune supports this method of profiling through Instrumentation and Tracing Technology (ITT) APIs.
+There are two ways to do sampling:

 Time-Based Sampling (TBS)

 Time-based sampling, also known as Software Collection or User-Mode Sampling and Tracing Collection, uses the timer interrupt to interrupt all threads of a process and capture the required information.
 It’s described as user-mode sampling because it does not require a kernel-mode driver to capture samples (as opposed to event-based sampling).

 I’ll describe how this works on Linux systems.
 When VTune launches or attaches to a process, it programs the ITIMER_PROF timer by calling setitimer(2) and passing to it a value called the sampling interval.
 Even if the program being profiled calls setitimer, VTune knows to emulate such calls so that the program can execute correctly without interference from the profiler.
 For the record, the corresponding Windows API is SetTimer.